 Shibboleth allows people to log in to web resources at other institutions using the ID and password they use at their own institution.
 It's kind of like when banks allow you to use your ATM card at the ATM of a bank where you don't have an account.

-At U-M, Shibboleth is used to allow members of the U-M community to access services from other institutions that are members of the InCommon Federation.
-It is also used to provide web access to M+Google and M+Box.
+At U-M, Shibboleth is used to allow members of the U-M community to log in to websites at other institutions that are members of the InCommon Federation using their uniqname and UMICH (Level-1) password.
+It is also used to enable web login to

 Here's how it works: